k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: potential use-after-free case (monster stepping on a magic trap causing it to explode)
 - Fix: Centaurs, jousting, and Ithilmar
+- Fix: clear mundetected flag when a polymorphed monster is stuck to the player